Rose is an enthusiastic writer and reader who publishes articles most Thursdays. She enjoys all book genres, especially drama and fantasy.

 Official Movie Trailer

-I’m not overly sentimental, but it did take a bit of effort for me not to cry at the end of this sweet, heart-wrenching novel.
+I’m not overly sentimental, but it did take a bit of effort for me not to cry at the end of this sweet, gentle novel.
 After I read it, I found myself looking at my dogs with a new kind of thoughtfulness and looking at life with a happier fervor.